-Why are you performing annual unit inspections during a pandemic?
+Why are you performing annual unit inspections?

 Annual unit inspections are required by law.
-They are considered essential work to prevent property damage or the development of hazardous and unhealthy unit conditions.
+They are considered essential work to prevent property damage or the development of unsafe and unhealthy unit conditions.
 These inspections are an important part of our commitment to the health and safety of tenants.

 What steps are being taken to keep tenants safe during the inspections?

 Staff performing annual unit inspections are fully vaccinated against COVID-19 and will wear a mask and disposable gloves on request.
 TCHC is committed to tenant and worker safety during the annual unit inspection process.

 What precautions can I take during the inspection to make sure I'm safe?

 Please inform TCHC staff or the Client Care Centre (416-981-5500) if you are ill or under self-isolation due to COVID-19 or another communicable disease and they will work with you to reschedule the inspection of you unit.